Forestry careers are one of the top 30 environmental science careers. A typical day for in a forestry career involves:

 Foresters are different from arborists in the following ways:

 - ARBORISTS: An arborist is basically a tree trimmer.
 If you are not trimming trees, then you are treating them or selling products that do exactly that.

 Forests cover approximately 30% of Earth’s land surface.
 This makes it a tremendous influence on global warming and climate change.
-But as urban area expands, forest cover is in the decline.
+But as urban area expands globally, forest cover is in the decline.
 So, this is why some types of foresters oversee and manage timber as a resource.
-Are we managing forest resource in a sustainable manner?
+Are we managing forest resources in a sustainable manner?

 2. Who hires foresters?